feynlee/latent-upscale/README.md

    1. It adds the option to choose the "Upscale Method" interpolation method when creating the latent image.

-   2. I turned on a fix that’s already in the code base but for some reason not applied by default:
+   2. I turned on a fix that’s already in the code base:

        ```python
        opts.img2img_fix_steps = True
        ```

-      This ensures that the diffusion process runs for the correct number of steps, as specified by the user, by setting opts.img2img_fix_steps = True.
+      This ensures that the diffusion process runs for the correct number of steps, as specified by the user.
       It is unclear why this was not the default setting for img2img.

       ![](assets/fixed-sigmas.png)